-If the body is empty, do a tailgate RAISE and LOWER cycle for each tailgate.
+If the body is empty, do a tailgate RAISE and LOWER cycle.
 DO NOT raise the tailgate with refuse in the body or in the hopper.

 Stand clear when the ejector panel is in motion.
 Keep side access door closed when ejector panel is in motion.
 Failure to obey may result in minor or moderate injury.